bostonjukebox/brains-jukebox/README.md

 # Boston Brains Jukebox

-Project that lets people listen to music based on their mood (brain sensor reading)
+Proof of concept (POC) that lets people listen to music based on their mood (brain sensor reading)

 Made with ReactJS, Arduino, NodeJS